Betting Experts Tracking the Cleveland Browns Super Bowl 60 Odds

 What Are the Browns' Odds to Win the AFC North?

-The Browns' odds to win the AFC North are +6500, the longest in the division.
-Cleveland finished last in the division in the 2024-25 season.
-The Baltimore Ravens are currently favored to win the division.
+The Browns' odds to win the AFC North are off the board.
+Cleveland finished last in the division in the 2024-25 season and will finish last again this season.
+The Pittsburgh Steelers are currently favored to win the division.

 👉 More: Browns vs Cowboys Odds